-Professor Arhlene Flowers, who was a public relations practitioner before joining Ithaca College in 2006, brings an international, multicultural perspective, as well as a mastery of analytical, strategic, creative, managerial, and tactical skills.
+Professor Arhlene Flowers, who was a public relations practitioner before joining Ithaca College in 2006, brings an international, multicultural perspective, as well as a mastery of strategic, creative, managerial, and tactical skills.
 She held senior management positions at leading global companies on both sides of the business: creative agencies serving a variety of clients, including publicly traded and privately held companies, nonprofits, and government entities; and in-house corporate marketing departments.
 She was based in New York City and Toronto, the major media markets in North America, and conducted business on all continents, except for Antarctica.

 Flowers said, “Active experiences with companies and nonprofits are a win-win proposition for all concerned.
 Students gain valuable experience with real-world clients to build teamwork, develop problem-solving skills that bring class lessons to life, and meet with professionals in various industries for feedback in a supportive environment.
 Businesses and nonprofits receive free public relations services and future recommendations—and they also learn more about the ‘digital generation,’ which is a target market that many organizations are trying to reach."

 Here are a few examples of the nonprofits and companies PR Lab students have helped: